CQCL/tket2/README.md

 compilation for many different quantum architectures.

 TKET2 circuits are represented using the HUGR IR defined in the [quantinuum-hugr] crate.
 The [`Circuit`] trait provides a high level interface for working with HUGRs representing quantum circuits, and defines a HUGR extension with quantum operations.
+The library defines a composable pass system for optimising circuits, and provides a number of built-in passes for common optimisations.

 This crate includes a number of optimisation passes and rewrite utilities for circuits, as well as interoperability with [`tket1`] circuits via its